 Cataracts are cloudy areas that form in the lens of the eye.
 Laser cataract surgery removes the natural lens.
 Then, an artificial replacement lens is implanted to restore clear vision.

 The procedure typically lasts 20 minutes and is similar to clear lens extraction.

 There’s no such thing as too many questions.
 So talk to us if you want to know more about postoperative healing or what to expect in the days, months, or years to come.
 We’re always eager to discuss eye health.

-We’re at the corner of Daniel Island Drive and Seven Farms Drive, next to Orlando’s Pizza.
+Located between Charleston and Mount Pleasant, SC, you can find us at the corner of Daniel Island Drive and Seven Farms Drive, next to Orlando’s Pizza.
 We have parking in front and a large lot behind our building.